TavernSMP/Velocity/README.md

 * Preliminary MiniMessage support to permit full configurability of all Velocity messages.
 * Removal of all language files except `messages.properties` to preserve maintainability.
-PR's are welcome to reimplement all language files with our changes.
+PRs are welcome to reimplement all language files with our changes.

 ## Building